Apollo

 Cylinder Beach, North Stradbroke Island

 As our favorite campground on Straddie, some sites overlook the turquoise breaks of Cylinder Beach.
-The facilities here are first-rate and the local shops are just a short stroll away.
-If you tire of gazing at the dreamy sea view, you'll find plenty of adventures scattered around the island.
+The facilities here are first-rate and the local shops are only a short stroll away.
+If you tire of gazing at the dreamy sea view, you’ll find plenty of adventures scattered around the island.

-Price: From $80 per night
+Price: from $79 per night

-Main amenities: restrooms, showers, barbecue, powered sites
+Main amenities: restrooms, showers, electric BBQs

-Price: From $40 per site per night
+Price: from $39 per site per night

 O’Reilly’s Campground, Lamington National Park

-Price: From $50 per site per night
+Price: from $27 per night

 Upper Stony Camping Area, Byfield National Park